joshleaves/redrust/content/2024-10-27_trimming-down-a-rust-binary-in-half.md

 ### Start with stripping
 As I remember from my C days, and as the blog clearly states: not stripping symbols from a release is the root of all evil.

+{% alert(level="warning", title="This is not an absolute!") %}
+  As <a href="https://www.reddit.com/r/rust/comments/1gdd0md/trimming_down_a_rust_binary_in_half/lu0rcsh/">fredbrancz</a> rightly said, if you release a binary to the public at large and later require debugging it, missing the symbols will come back at you fast!
+{% end %}

 ```rust
 [profile.release]